Don't Use a Cannon to Kill a Fly: Lightweight Model Editing for LLMs to Correct Deprecated API Recommendations: Study Design

 \subsection{Experiment Settings}

 All experiments are conducted on RTX 4090 GPUs paired with an Intel Core i9 processor.
 Following existing code completion works~\cite{yu2024fight, zhang2023repocoder}, we use incomplete code snippets directly as prompts for code completion, without adding any additional instructions.
 For the method requiring training (i.e., MALMEN), we follow existing works~\cite{li2024model,zhong2023mquake,cohen2024evaluating}, splitting EDAPIBench into training and test sets at a 1:1 ratio using a two-fold cross-validation approach, and the results of the two rounds of testing are integrated to serve as the final results.
-Regarding the selection of editing layers for locate-then-edit methods, following Li et al.~\cite{li2024model}, we maintain consistency with other benchmarks~\cite{wang2024knowledge,wang2023easyedit} and do not perform additional causal intervention~\cite{meng2022locating} to identify the editing layers, as these studies have already leveraged causal intervention to locate the key layers.
-For the hyperparameters of model editing methods, we keep them consistent with the settings of existing model editing benchmarks ~\cite{li2024model,wang2024knowledge,wang2023easyedit}.
-The details of the hyperparameter settings are as follows.
+Regarding the selection of editing layers for locate-then-edit methods, we follow Li et al.~\cite{li2024model} and maintain consistency with prior benchmarks~\cite{wang2024knowledge,wang2023easyedit}.
+Since these benchmarks have already identified the key editing layers via causal intervention~\cite{meng2022locating}, we directly edit the same layers and therefore do not perform additional causal intervention in our experiments.
+For the hyperparameters of model editing methods, we keep them consistent with the settings used in existing model editing benchmarks~\cite{li2024model,wang2024knowledge,wang2023easyedit}.
+Our preliminary experiments indicate that varying the hyperparameters and editing layers for locate-then-edit methods does not lead to significant performance changes, and the overall conclusions remain unchanged, with AdaLoRA consistently outperforming other baselines across the first three dimensions.

 \textbf{ROME, MEMIT, PMET, AlphaEdit:} In the case of ROME, we set the 5th layer as the editing layer, while for the other three methods, we choose the \{4, 5, 6, 7, 8\}-th layers as the editing layers.
 All methods are trained with 25 iterations and a learning rate of 5e-1.